Is the five-flow conjecture almost false?: Transfer matrix for flow polynomials of generalised Petersen graphs

 Contrary to an often repeated but false statement, evaluating $Z_G(Q,v)$ by a transfer matrix construction is possible for {\em any} graph $G$, and does not require $G$ to consist of a number of identical layers \cite{Bedini_10}.
 However, when $G$ does have a layered structure---as is the case here---$Z_G(Q,v)$ can be computed by the repeated application of the {\em same} transfer matrix.

-Supposing for simplicity that $n$ is a multiple of $k$, the generalised Petersen graph $G(n,k)$ can be redrawn as in Figure~\ref{fig:transfertrick}.
-This turns $G(n,k)$ into a graph of $n/k$ identical layers of width $L=k+1$ vertices with periodic boundary conditions in the vertical direction.
+Let us suppose for simplicity that $m$ is a multiple of $k$: i.e., $m = nk$.
+Then the generalised Petersen graph $G(nk,k)$ can be redrawn as in Figure~\ref{fig:transfertrick}.
+This turns $G(nk,k)$ into a graph of $n$ identical layers of width $L=k+1$ vertices with periodic boundary conditions in the vertical direction.
 (We shall henceforth refer to this as periodic {\em longitudinal} boundary conditions, in accordance with the fact that the transfer matrix builds up the graph vertically.)
-We now claim that this implies that $Z_{G(n,k)}(Q,v)$ can be written as a Markov trace \be Z_{G(n,k)}(Q,v) \;=\; \Tr ({\sf T}_L)^{n/k} \ee of the $(n/k)$th power of a transfer matrix ${\sf T}_L$ to be defined shortly.
+We now claim that this implies that $Z_{G(nk,k)}(Q,v)$ can be written as a Markov trace \be Z_{G(nk,k)}(Q,v) \;=\; \Tr ({\sf T}_L)^n \ee of the $n$-th power of a transfer matrix ${\sf T}_L$ to be defined shortly.

 In general, for a layered graph of width $L$, ${\sf T}_L$ acts on basis states $A_L$ which are set partitions of $2L$ points $\{1,2,\ldots,L,1',2',\ldots,L'\}$.
 These basis states can be depicted as {\em partition diagrams}, which are hypergraphs on $2L$ vertices, drawn inside a rectangle with $L$ vertices (labelled $1',2',\ldots,L'$) on top and $L$ vertices (labelled $1,2,\ldots,L$) on bottom.
 Each hyperedge represents one block in the partition.
 A block that contains at least one vertex from both the top and bottom rows is called a {\em link}.
 A block containing precisely one vertex is called a {\em singleton}.
 The number of links in a diagram $d$ is denoted $\ell(d)$.